Suite5/Gsheet-Timesheets/README.md

 1. Go to Extensions -> App Script
 2. Remove everything from the Code Editor, and copy paste the given code ( **new_file.js** )
-3. Follow these steps below
+3. Follow these steps below (for version, choose '1')
 ![image](https://github.com/Suite5/Gsheet---Timesheets/assets/59557373/f3d621db-3794-4a3d-a818-45c00483a104)

 4. Then, to apply changes immediately (locking/unlocking the relevant columns), from the menu above, select the `manageSpreadsheetProtection` function, and click Run (see below screenshot)